epfl-ada/ada-2022-project-abracadabra/website/_includes/story.md

     <div align="center" >Fig. 5 - Cluster statistics</div>
 </figure>

 As we can see, one cluster is clearly has more news/politics channels, and the other corresponds to gaming YouTubers.
-This means that overall, people that comment on news/politics videos tend not to comment as much on gaming videos and vice-versa.
+This means that overall, people that comment on news/politics videos tend not to comment as much on gaming videos and vice versa.

 ## Classifying the news/politics channels